Florian Trittel

-Florian Johannes Trittel Paul (born 23 May 1994 in Münsterlingen, Switzerland) is a Spanish sailor and Olympic gold medalist.
+Florian Johannes Trittel Paul (born 23 May 1994) is a Spanish sailor and Olympic gold medalist.

 Career

-Florian Trittel was born in Switzerland and has lived in Spain since the age of three.
+Florian Trittel was born 23 May 1994 in Münsterlingen, Switzerland, and has lived in Spain since the age of three.
 As son to a German family of sailors living in Barcelona, he started sailing as a six-year-old at Club Nàutic d'Arenys de Mar and later progressed training at Club Nàutic El Balís de Sant Andreu de Llavaneres, Barcelona.
 He represents the Royal Spanish Sailing Federation internationally.

 He has professional experience in various sailing classes.
 In 2012, he won the World Championships of the 29er class in tandem with Carlos Robles.
 As solo-athlete in kite surfing, he scored a silver medal in the Formula Kite European Championships in 2014 and bronze in 2016.
-In the 49er class, he has shown world class with scores of three consecutive medal wins in the 49er World Championship between the years 2022 and 2024 together with Diego Botin, as well as gold in the 49er European Championship of 2022.
+In the 49er class, he has shown world class with scores of three consecutive medal wins in the 49er World Championship between the years 2022 and 2024 together with Diego Botín, as well as gold in the 49er European Championship of 2022.

-Florian Trittel has competed in two Summer Olympics.
+Trittel has competed in two Summer Olympics.
 He finished sixth in Tokyo 2020 in the Nacra 17 class in tandem with Tara Pacheco.
-In Paris 2024, he won his first Olympic Gold Medal in the 49er class together with Diego Botin, making it the first gold medal win for Spain in those Olympics.
+In Paris 2024, he won his first Olympic gold medal in the 49er class together with Diego Botín, making it the first gold medal win for Spain in those Olympics.

-He is part of the Spanish national team for Sail GP and helped the team win season four with Diego Botin as driver and himself as wing trimmer.
+He is part of the Spanish national team for SailGP and helped the team win season four with Diego Botin as driver and himself as wing trimmer.